If pressures of the world are creating anxiety, do this…

 • A sudden overload of stressors.

-• First of all, recognise that you are having an Otoshubuta Moment.
+• First of all, recognize that you are having an Otoshubuta Moment.

 • Next, do what works for you to lift that lid, whether that means asking for help, contacting a friend, finding something to laugh at like a hyena, dancing like nobody is watching (preferably when nobody is watching) or getting out into nature.